jbremnant/project_ledi/doc/rst/page01_introduction.rst

 0x01 Introduction to LEDI
 =========================

-LEDI, short for LED Interface, is your own personal display device that you can build, control, and modify.
+LEDI, short for **LED I** nterface, is your own personal display device that you can build, control, and modify.
 It can receive messages from bluetooth devices or from host PC and display it to the LED matrix board.